AbeArtus/RandomWare-CSProj-G15/README.md

 ## Virus 1:
 This virus will encrypt all files in the directory it's attached too, it will print out the encrytion key but thats just incase we do something wrong...

+## Virus 2:
+This is a keylogger that will record the user's keystroke into a file called log.txt